Iran likely had failed rocket launch, preparing for another - WTMJ

 “Nothing had blown up.
 There wasn’t a giant stain — like they had dumped the fuel — and the vehicles had kind of just moved around,” he said.
 “The overall level of activity at the site was much lower.
 So to our mind, that looked like a launch.”

-CNN, which first reported on the failed launch, quoted Pentagon spokesman Lt.
-Col. Uriah Orland saying that “U.S. Space Command is aware of the Iranian rocket launch failure which occurred early June 12.”
-Orland did not elaborate.
-The Pentagon and U.S. Space Command did not immediately respond to a request for comment early Wednesday from The Associated Press.
+Air Force Lt.
+Col. Uriah Orland, a Pentagon spokesman, said in a statement that “U.S. Space Command is aware of the Iranian rocket launch failure which occurred early June 12.”
+He did not elaborate on the failed launch, first reported by CNN.

 It wasn’t immediately clear why Iran would have picked June 12 for a launch as Tehran typically schedules such launches for national commemorations.
 However, it did come in the run-up to Iran’s presidential election last week, in which the Islamic Republic had hoped to boost turnout.